Why Art Thou Lord So Long From Us – Hymn Lyric

 The second part of the hymn shifts its focus to praising God for His past acts of deliverance.
 It reminds the people that God is their King and Lord, who has always been there for them.
 It recalls how God’s might caused the seas to dry up and the serpent’s head to be crushed.
 Even the terrifying beasts of the deep, like whales, were made sustenance for those dwelling in the desert.
 The hymn recounts how God provided water from rocks and made even deep waters dry.
 It highlights God’s role as the creator of day and night, the one who established the light of the moon and sun.
 God’s power is seen in His ability to shape and control the entire earth, determining its ends and seasons.

 As the hymn continues, it begs God to remember the enemies who defame His Name.
-The author pleads with God not to deliver the soul of His own people into the hands of their enemies but instead to help the poor and needy.
+The author with God not to deliver the soul of His own people into the hands of their enemies but instead to help the poor and needy.
 The hymn acknowledges the cruelty that exists in the world and asks God to intervene on behalf of the oppressed.
 It encourages God to rise up and plead His cause against those who reject His laws and scorn His people.
 The voice of the enemies should not be forgotten, for their arrogance and hatred towards God are increasing.

 In conclusion, “Why Art Thou Lord So Long From Us” is a passionate cry for God’s presence and deliverance.
 It reflects the longing and frustration of the people as they endure adversity and attack from their enemies.
 This hymn serves as a reminder that throughout history, humanity has grappled with these same questions and longings, seeking solace and reassurance in the faithfulness of God.
-Whether facing personal struggles or societal challenges, we can find comfort in knowing that God is always with us, even in the moments when it feels like He is far away.
+Whether facing personal struggles or societal challenges, we can find comfort in knowing that God is always with us, even in the moments when it feels like He is away.

-I hope this hymn inspired image brings you hope and peace.
+I this hymn inspired image brings you hope and peace.
 Share it with someone who needs it today!

 Join the Prayer Warriors Community!